pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

    views as much as possible under the hood, while ensuring the user API behaves as a copy.
-3. As a consequence, if you want to modify an object (DataFrame or Series), the only way to do this is to modify that object itself directly.
+3. As a consequence, if you want to modify an object (DataFrame or Series), the only way to do this is to directly modify that object itself .

 This addresses multiple aspects: 1) a clear and consistent user API (a clear rule: _any_ subset or returned series/dataframe **always** behaves as a copy of the original, and